Letter of marque: 21st-century American reconsideration of letters of marque

 Article I of the United States Constitution lists issuing letters of marque and reprisal in Section 8 as one of the enumerated powers of Congress, alongside the power to tax and to declare war.
 However, since the American Civil War, the United States as a matter of policy has consistently followed the terms of the 1856 Paris Declaration forbidding the practice.
 The United States has not legally commissioned any privateers since 1815, although the status of submarine-hunting Goodyear airships in the early days of World War II created significant confusion.
 Various accounts refer to airships Resolute and Volunteer as operating under a "privateer status", but Congress never authorized a commission, nor did the President sign one.

 The issue of marque and reprisal was raised before Congress after the September 11 attacks and again by Congressman Ron Paul on July 21, 2007.
 The attacks were defined as acts of "air piracy" and the Marque and Reprisal Act of 2001 was introduced, which would have granted the president the authority to use letters of marque and reprisal against the specific terrorists, instead of warring against a foreign state.
 The terrorists were compared to pirates in that they are difficult to fight by traditional military means.
 On April 15, 2009, Paul also advocated the use of letters of marque to address the issue of Somali pirates operating in the Gulf of Aden.
 However, the bills Paul introduced were not enacted into law.

-During the 2022 Russian invasion of Ukraine, the United States Congress considered a bill to "[authorize] the President to issue letters of marque and reprisal" in order to seize yachts owned by Russian oligarchs.
+During the 2022 Russian invasion of Ukraine, a bill was introduced in the United States Congress to "[authorize] the President to issue letters of marque and reprisal" in order to seize yachts owned by Russian oligarchs.

 US Senator Mike Lee and others have suggested consideration be given to the potential use of letters of marque and reprisal in efforts to curtail the presence of Mexican cartels.
+On December 18, 2025 Lee introduced S.3567, a bill which would authorise the issuance of letters of marque against members of cartels.